chrisnoonan98675/site/xl-release/how-to/using-the-release-overview.markdown

 **Note:** You can start or abort multiple releases at the same time.
 Click the checkbox next to each release to select the release.

+**Note:** When any action is performed on multiple releases at the same time, only one notification email is sent to each recipient containing the action performed and the list of releases.

 ## Filter releases

 You can filter the releases using different criteria.